Select travel dates to see prices

 Your orientation will start with a presentation by the co-ordinating project scientists to prepare you for your project.
 You will then be shown around Tofo and Inhambane.

-Thereafter you will do an open water scuba diving course which usually lasts between 4 and 7 days depending on conditions.
-This is an internationally accredited course and upon completion you will get a certificate permitting you to scuba dive to 18m anywhere in the world.
-Those who already hold an open water course will complete an advanced dive course (qualifies you to dive to 30m).
+If necessary (or if you've added a dive course add-on), hereafter you will do an open water scuba diving course which usually lasts between 4 and 7 days depending on conditions.
+This is an internationally accredited course and upon completion, you will get a certificate permitting you to scuba dive to 18m anywhere in the world.
 Once the course is completed you will have the time & skills to focus on the project activities.

-If you are a two week volunteer on the program or already have both open and advanced dive qualifications you will not receive a dive course but will receive additional research dives or ocean safari’s for an equivalent value.
-You will begin the activities described under day 8-13 on the itinerary instead.
+If you are a two-week volunteer on the program or already have both open and advanced dive qualifications, you will begin the activities described under Day 8-13 on the itinerary instead.

 Day 6-7 and all other weekends